bananazon/waybar/README.md

 ```

 ### Filesystem Usage
-This module shows filesystem usage information with three available output formats that can be toggled by clicking the item in the bar.
+This module shows filesystem usage information with three available output formats that can be toggled by right-clicking the item in the bar.

 #### Output Formats
 1. `/foo 779.39 GiB / 3.58 TiB`